-This course is an introduction to using video as a communication tool.
-Students learn how to write scripts, use camcorders and other production equipment, and learn the basics of digital editing.
-A genre study offers insight into the common formats of motion pictures and teleivsion.
-Students take part in several production-based projects.
+This course is an introduction to using motion pictures as a communication tool.
+Students learn how to write scripts, use camcorders and other production equipment like microphones and lighting, and learn the basics of HD digital editing.
+A genre study offers insight into the common formats of motion pictures and television.
+Students take part in several production-based projects throughout the year.

-This extension of the first year course is designed to offer students a workshop situation.
-Students produce the daily live broadcast of Capital News and write, shoot, and edit segments for the show.
-Prerequisite: P&B I or IB Film Year 1.
+This extension of the first year course is designed to offer students hands-on work-based learning.
+Students learn about broadcast journalism by producing the live daily Capital News program and write, shoot, and edit segments for the show.
+Prerequisite: FTV I

 Students should take the three courses in order for the most effective education.
 Students in the IB Diploma Programme are given priority for registration into IB Film.

 WCAP's studio was launched in 1990.
 Previously, it was used as an English classroom.
 In December of 2002, the studio was completely gutted and rebuilt as part of Broughton's $30 million renovation.

 The studio features a control room/non-linear edit suite, 4 isolated non-linear edit suites, and a computerized lighting grid.
 The Capital Foundation donated our current news desk set in 2018.